RussTheAerialist/doomsparkle/content/fourtyeight.md

 deliver a good film.

-**Director/Producer**: Russell Hay - first-time director, and has experience as DP on two other 48 hour film project teams
+**Director/Producer**: Russell Hay - first-time director, and has experience as DP on two other 48 hour film project teams.

 **Director of Photography/Producer/Writer**: Amanda Gray - first-time Cinematographer and has experience as director on her own short film this year.

-**Location Sound/Producer/Writer**: Jim Bracher - Experienced filmmaker across many different roles, veteran 48 hour film project filmmaker
+**Location Sound/Producer/Writer**: Jim Bracher - Experienced filmmaker across many different roles, veteran 48 hour film project filmmaker.

 **Composer**: Crystal Jack - Electronica artist who we've worked with quite a bit in the past on both film and non-film projects.